Youth Voices on Treatment in the Shadow of the Overdose Crisis

 The overdose crisis in British Columbia is having devastating effects on youth and their loved ones.
-Since an official public health emergency was declared in B.C. in April 2016, over 9,000 people, including over 1,600 young people under 30 years of age, have lost their lives to overdose in the province.
-Youth experiencing street involvement (i.e., those experiencing street-based homelessness or unstable housing) are particularly vulnerable to overdose in
+Since an official public health emergency was declared in B.C. in April 2016, over 10,000 people, including over 1,800 young people under 30 years of age, have lost their lives to overdose in the province.
+Youth experiencing street involvement (i.e., those experiencing street-based homelessness or unstable housing) are particularly vulnerable to overdose in this setting.

 Who this is for

 This report provides guidance and recommendations for those caring for young people experiencing street involvement, to help care providers foster more constructive relationships built on mutual trust and respect.

 It draws from a series of qualitative research studies conducted with youth experiencing street involvement on the unceded, ancestral and occupied territories of the Lheidli T’enneh, Syilx Okanagan, Musqueam, Squamish, and Tsleil-Waututh Peoples.
 These places are also known as Prince George, Kelowna, and Vancouver.

 While youth participants were diverse, many expressed similar desires for their futures.
 They told us they longed to move into stable housing that was safe, comfortable, and clean.
 They spoke about securing a reliable and adequate source of income, preferably via employment.
 They wanted meaningful ways to fill their days, such as spending time with friends, family and romantic partners, pursuing hobbies and leisure activities, working on school, and advancing a career.